 Open Access Journals at Boston College

 Boston College open access journals are published using Open Journal Systems (OJS) software, an open source management and publishing system.
 OJS provides a professional online presence and assists with every stage of the journal publishing process—submissions, peer review, online publication, and indexing.
 Library staff customize the journal appearance, provide initial training to editorial staff and provide ongoing technical support.
+Articles are licensed for reuse using a Creative Commons license.

 The Boston College Roundtable brings together scholars and administrators from Catholic colleges and universities to discuss the vision and promise of Catholic higher education in the United States.
 This initiative aims to explore the value and meaning of a Catholic education in the contemporary context and further the conversation about mission as it relates to the pursuit of truth, the quest for knowledge, and the fostering of human flourishing.